neondatabase/website/content/docs/guides/neon-private-access.md

 4. **Update the connection string**

-   To connect to your Neon database using AWS PrivateLink, you must modify your Neon database connection string to use the private endpoint.
+   To connect to your Neon database using AWS PrivateLink, you have to modify your Neon database connection string to use the private endpoint.

    For example, if your original Neon database connection string is: